timesize/monster-oop/04-ruby-rails/ruby-methods/27-28/README.md

 say 'hello'
 ```

-If you don't have code that needs to use method result immediately, Ruby allows to specify parameters omitting parentheses:
+If you don't have code that needs to use method result immediately, Ruby allows us to specify parameters omitting parentheses:

 ```ruby
 # calling method, not using parentheses